top of page

 Some of our riders actively participate in road racing and circuit racing, as well as riding with the club.
 If you want to get involved, the Race Captain or any of the regular racers are happy to help you learn the ropes.

 Races are generally quick and require a good level of fitness to keep up, but they are great fun and hugely satisfying.
-The club winter training rides and chain-gang rides are great way of getting into shape, see the club calendar for details.
+The club winter training rides, Zwift races and chain-gang rides are great way of getting into shape, see the club calendar for details.

 The biggest challenge you face is probably working out how to enter and get your race licence!

-Most youth and senior races are run under British Cycling Regulations.
-You must have a licence to enter but you can often purchase a day-licence on the day of the event.
+You must have a BC licence to enter but you can often purchase a day-licence on the day of the event.
 The cost all depends on the event classification and what type of British Cycling membership you have (if any):

 http://www.britishcycling.org.uk/road